artgoryunov/IllusionBrowser/README.md

 - Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to IllusionBrowser.

-- Country refers to: Russia
+- Country refers to: Kazahstan

 - Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.